Luther (play): Original London cast

 The BBC adapted the play for television in 1965 as a Play of the Month.

+Robert Shaw portrayed the title role in a 1968 film of the play, which was made for television and shown in the United Kingdom and the United States.

 The play was made into a film in 1973, directed by Guy Green, starring Stacy Keach as Martin, with Judi Dench as Luther's wife Katherine, Hugh Griffith as Tetzel, Alan Badel as Cajetan and Maurice Denham as Staupitz.